KiriLynn Svay HedbergLecturer; Director of Bioprocess Engineering Operations, Amgen Bioprocessing Center

 KiriLynn joined the Amgen Bioprocessing Center in 2007, as an instructor for the Mammalian Cell Technology lab course (ALS 427) in the Fall Semester and Bioseparations Lab (ALS 422) in the Spring Semester.
 In addition to her teaching, KiriLynn also manages the various industry sponsored projects, independent research, and oversees the daily operations in the Amgen Bioprocessing Center.

-This half-unit laboratory course provides hands-on experience with many of the techniques and principles taught in the complimentary lecture course, ALS 429.
+This laboratory course provides hands-on experience with many of the techniques and principles taught in the complimentary lecture course, ALS 429.

 This course provides the opportunity for students to gain first hand experience in bioprocessing research as part of the bioprocessing community at KGI.